Making Art + Research Public

-Panel: MICHELLE COENEN (communication officer University of Antwerp, formerly Museum Hof van Busleyden), SARAH HENDRICKX (artist and researcher at St Lucas School of Arts Antwerp), TOON LEËN (artist and researcher at PXL-MAD School of Arts) and SANDRA SARA RAES OKLOBDZIJA (artist-producer Robin vzw), introduced and moderated by NELE WYNANTS (editor in chief FORUM+, research professor ARIA).
+Panel: MICHELLE COENEN (communication officer University of Antwerp, formerly Museum Hof van Busleyden), SARAH HENDRICKX (artist and researcher at St Lucas School of Arts Antwerp), TOON LEËN (artist and researcher at PXL-MAD School of Arts), and SANDRA SARA RAES OKLOBDZIJA (artist-researcher at RITCS – School of arts & creative producer at ROBIN vzw), introduced and moderated by NELE WYNANTS (editor in chief FORUM+, research professor ARIA).

 Art, research and research in the arts require an audience.

 The result of research in the arts is often an artistic work, which usually includes the process and reflection of the research.
 The work, the exhibition or the publication, however, are not merely a culmination, but an intrinsic part of the research process.
 It is a crucial step that also moves the artist-researcher forward in the research process: writing an article, experimenting in the rehearsal room or developing a dramaturgy for an exhibition require the artist-researcher to tweak their questions, refine the method used and accurately name observations - in short, to translate the experiment and headwork in function of an audience.
 This is not a solitary matter and usually occurs in close dialogue with peers, editors, curators, dramaturgs or communication specialists.
 Thus, making art public also entails making a public.